 Students discuss process of elimination, and how there can be more than one way to solve a problem.

 This creates a safe space for students to make mistakes and share thoughts without the pressure to solve a problem quickly.

-For many teachers and their students, it is liberating to realize teaching math and doing math is not solely about getting the right answers—it’s about the process as well.
-It is time to move away from spoon-feeding our students.
+For many teachers and their students, it is liberating to realize teaching math and doing math are not solely about getting the right answers—they’re about the process as well.
+It’s time to move away from spoon-feeding our students.
 It’s not necessary to tell them everything before they solve a problem.
 When students are given enough time to struggle with difficult problems, it helps generate a growth mindset where they see effort as a path to mastery.

-The rock star of the conference, Dan Meyer (whose line into his session twisted and turned into the hallway 30 minutes prior to his presentation), left us inspired to change math classrooms for the better.
+The rock star of the conference, Dan Meyer (the line into his session twisted and turned into the hallway 30 minutes prior to his presentation), left us inspired to change math classrooms for the better.
 He said that simply putting math in a real world context doesn’t make it engaging—it must be relatable.
-If you can ask questions and argue about it, it is in your real world.
+If you can ask questions and argue about it, then it’s in your real world.
 So, let’s start a math fight!
 It’s healthy to have students argue about math by modeling respectful debate—to take a look at Meyer’s complete NCTM 2016 talk, click here.

 What is it that you notice about math?
 What is it that you wonder about?
 Let’s continue the conversation—we can even have an argument or two!
 Chat with us on Twitter at @AcceleratedMath and be sure to use the #DemystifyMath hashtag.
-Also, our Demystify Math page on our website has many wonderful free resources—click the button below to check it out.
+Also, check out our short Demystify Math video: